microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaDeletedDirectoryObject.md

 ## Description

-This cmdlet is used to permanently delete a previously deleted directory object.
+The `Remove-EntraBetaDeletedDirectoryObject` cmdlet is used to permanently delete a previously deleted directory object.

 When a directory object is permanently deleted, it can no longer be restored.